Updated: 2022/Sep/29

 this function returns SQLITE_NOMEM.
 In all cases, if an error occurs the

-final contents of the changegroup is undefined.
+state of the final contents of the changegroup is undefined.

 If no error occurs, SQLITE_OK is returned.